-“Legislation and the Discovery of Law in a Free Society,” Journal of Libertarian Studies 11 (Summer 1995), p.
-132. An edited version is to be included in my forthcoming Legal Foundations of a Free Society (2023).
+“Legislation and the Discovery of Law in a Free Society,” J. Libertarian Stud.
+11, no. 2 (Summer 1995): 132–81.
 For a condensed version of this essay, see “Legislation and Law in a Free Society,” Mises Daily (Feb.
-25, 2010).
+25, 2010; archived comments) and “Legislation and Law in a Free Society,” 45 The Freeman 561 (September 1995).

 Note: I have since changed my mind on the some of the issues regarding the Hayekian “knowledge problem” and Leoni’s work in this regard, as I noted in a subsequent article, “Knowledge, Calculation, Conflict, and Law,” footnote 5 and accompanying text: